King's Printer: New Brunswick

+Newfoundland and Labrador

+A King's Printer for Newfoundland and Labrador is appointed by the Minister of Digital Government and Service.

+Nova Scotia

+The King's Printer for Nova Scotia publishes the Royal Gazette.

 Ontario

 The King's Printer for Ontario holds Crown copyright in that province, and all material hence bears the mark © King's Printer for Ontario.
 The department must, by law, print the Ontario Gazette.

 Prince Edward Island

 The Lieutenant Governor of Prince Edward Island appoints a King's Printer for the province, who is an officer of the Department of the Provincial Treasury and is overseen by the minister of the Crown for that department.
 The King's Printer is required by law to publish the Royal Gazette, as well as copies of all legislation, journals of the legislature, and other material printed as the cost of the King in Right of Prince Edward Island.

+Quebec

+The equivalent agency for Quebec is the Québec Official Publisher.

 Saskatchewan

 The Office of the King's Printer in Saskatchewan is based in Regina and has the duty of publishing and distributing official copies of all legislation, regulations, and related material, including the Saskatchewan Gazette, and any other publications ordered by the Lieutenant Governor of Saskatchewan-in-Council.
 The King's Printer also holds Crown copyright on behalf of the King in Right of Saskatchewan, and has the ability to release, in exceptional circumstances, such copyright on a one-time basis.
 The Queen's Printer themself is appointed by the Lieutenant Governor of Saskatchewan-in-Council.
 Once legislation in has been granted Royal Assent, the Clerk of the Legislative Assembly must provide to the King's Printer a certified copy of the new law, as well as the journals of all sessions of the legislature.